They Served With Honor: Calistoga WWII vet served in the Philippines

 Pellegrini went to enlist, but the Marines and the Coast Guard were not taking new recruits.
 The Navy was.
 After 10 weeks of boot camp, they assigned him to what was called the PTs.

 “I thought it stood for physical training, as I was an athlete.
-But it stood for Motor Torpedo Boats,” he said.
+But it stood for Patrol Boat, motor torpedo boats,” he said.

 Pellegrini was sent across the country to Treasure Island, in California, and from there assigned to a ship, and 30 days later he was in the Philippine islands.